TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

 of the presentation logic from the Model.

-The MVC pattern divides our application into three rough layers: the *Model*, which implements the Domain Model including the domain logic, the *controller*, which controls the flow of the application, and the *view*, which prepares and outputs the data to the user (see Figure 2-4).
+The MVC pattern divides our application into three rough layers: the *Model*, which implements the domain model including the domain logic, the *controller*, which controls the flow of the application, and the *view*, which prepares and outputs the data to the user (see Figure 2-4).

-The lowest layer, the *Model* encapsulates the application logic and data as well as the according access and storage logic.
+*Model* is the lowest layer.
+It encapsulates the application logic and data as well as the according access and storage logic.
 Domain Driven Design divides this layer even further.
 In a Extbase extension you can find the classes for this layer in the folder *Classes/Domain*.

-The Controller presents externally ( that is: directly callable by the user ) functionality.
-It coordinates the interaction of Model and View to dispatch the actual request.
-It fetches Data from the Model and hands it to the View for presentation.
+The controller presents externally ( that is: directly callable by the user ) functionality.
+It coordinates the interaction of model and view to dispatch the actual request.
+It fetches data from the model and hands it to the View for presentation.
-Important: The Controller only *coordinates*, the actual functionality is usually implemented in the *Model*.
+Important: The controller only *coordinates*, the actual functionality is usually implemented in the *Model*.
 Because the Controller is difficult to test, it should stay as slim as possible.